top of page

 Faculty of Medicine, University of Southampton

-The aim of the evaluation is to map the pathways by which victim-survivors are referred for, and receive, support for domestic abuse situations, from the Council and its partners.
+The aim of the evaluation was to map the pathways by which victim-survivors are referred for, and receive, support for domestic abuse situations, from the Council and its partners.
 There are several processes to which victim-survivors can be referred in Southampton City: PIPPA and HRDA.

 PIPPA stands for the Prevention, Intervention, & Public Protection Alliance, and is the referral and support process for domestic abuse cases that have been assessed as standard- or medium-risk.
 PIPPA is a group of services working together to end domestic and sexual violence in Southampton, and comprises the following agencies: